-All assessments are submitted with a declaration covering the authenticity of the learner's work.
+All assessments are submitted via the LMS with a declaration covering the authenticity of the learner's work.

 Refer to the Assessment Policy for more information, available on the ABA website.

 What support and resources will I receive when training?